Edit a trigger

 Reschedule by custom key

-If you originally provided a ttr-custom-keyheader, any subsequent call to /schedule with the same key will reschedule the existing trigger, as long as it hasn't been executed yet.
+If you originally provided a ttr-custom-keyheader, any subsequent call to /schedule with the same key will reschedule the existing trigger or generator, as long as it hasn't been executed or cancelled.

 This is the recommended approach for idempotent scheduling.